Affine algebraic super-groups with integral: Integrals for affine super-groups

 Suppose $\op{char}k>0$, and let $F=G_{\mathsf{ev}}$.
 By base extension we may suppose $k =\bar{k}$.
 Then we have the split short exact sequence $F^{\circ}\to F\to \pi_0F$ of affine algebraic groups.
 By Theorems \ref{thm:integral} and \ref{thm:Sullivan}, $T:=F^{\circ}_{\mathsf{red}}$ is a torus.
 Since $T$ is smooth, it follows by \cite[Proposition 1.10]{MO} that the closed embedding $T \hookrightarrow F^{\circ}$ of right $T$-equivariant affine schemes splits.
 We have, therefore, an isomorphism

-of right $\mathscr{O}(T)$-comodule algebras, where $\mathscr{O}(\pi_0F)$ and $\mathscr{O}(F^{\circ})^T$ are both finite-dimensional; the former is separable while the latter is local.
+of right $\mathscr{O}(T)$-comodule algebras, in which $\mathscr{O}(\pi_0F)$ and $\mathscr{O}(F^{\circ})^T$ are both finite-dimensional; the former is separable while the latter is local.
 Since $T$ is linearly reductive, we can modify the proof in characteristic zero, replacing $G_{\mathsf{ev}}$ with $T$, to obtain the result we aim at. \end{proof}

 \begin{lemma} Let $C \subset B$ be an inclusion of non-commutative rings.
 A projective left $C$-module $P$ is finitely generated if $B \otimes_CP$ is a finitely generated left $B$-module. \end{lemma} \begin{proof} By the projectivity $P$ is included as a direct summand in a free left $C$-module $F=\bigoplus_{i \in I}C_i$, where $C_i=C$.
 It suffices to prove that there exists a finite subset $I_0 \subset I$ such that $P$ is included in $\bigoplus_{i \in I_0}C_i$, since the last direct sum then projects onto $P$.
 By the assumption there exists a finite subset $I_0 \subset I$ such that $B \otimes_C P$ is included in $\bigoplus_{i \in I_0}B_i\, (\subset B \otimes_C F)$, where $B_i=B\otimes_C C_i$.
 Hence $P$ is included in $F \cap \bigoplus_{i \in I_0}B_i=\bigoplus_{i \in I_0}C_i$. \end{proof}